douglask3/UKESM-ConFire/README.md

 _Note: iris is needed in order to run these scripts_

-To extract data from UK Earth System Model (UKESM), use the [multi-year_extract_inputs](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/multi-year_extract_inputs.ipynb) and set the years of interest in the file in the notebooks folder.
+To extract data from UK Earth System Model (UKESM), use the [multi-year_extract_inputs](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/multi-year_extract_inputs.ipynb) and set the years of interest in the file (notebooks folder).
 Both the .ipynb and .py are identical wrt code - .py is designed for running in JASMIN, while .ipynb gives a description of what the code is doing.
 Also see: [retrieve_stash.ipynb](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/retrieve_stash.ipynb) which gives a more detailed breakdown of the code.

-The outputs of the retrieved stash from UKESM can be plotted up using the [plot_stash_outputs](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/plot_stash_outputs.ipynb) to check it has been retrieved properly.
+The outputs of the extracted inputs from UKESM can be plotted up using the [plot_stash_outputs](https://github.com/douglask3/UKESM-ConFire/tree/mb_Tree/notebooks/plot_stash_outputs.ipynb) to check it has been retrieved properly.

 ## Running the model